CartoDB/carto-vl/docs/guides/06-aggregations.md

 > Notice how `blend` works here as a convenient way to apply a conditional style, where its parameters can be interpreted as `blend(FALSE_VALUE, TRUE_VALUE, CONDITION)`.
 See also that we named our feature-dependent variable with a `@f_` prefix.

-You can also remove the current filter, to display more cities at the same time.
+As a test, you can temporary disable (and then enable again) the current filter, to display more cities at the same time.
 Just add `//` before the `filter` line in the `viz` definition, like this:
 ```
 // filter: ($pop_max > @g_p95)
 ```
-> This is a practical way to de-activate a filter without removing it from the code, maybe for future reference.
+> This is a practical way to de-activate a filter without removing it from the code.

 At this point, you have created this great visualization, using global and viewport functions: